Last reviewed on 31 March 2021

 As London’s digital mental wellbeing service, Good Thinking promotes self-care for the four most common mental health conditions (anxiety, sleep problems, low mood, stress) and other concerns you might have.
-Our service gives you 24/7 access to a range of digital mental health apps and other resources, most of which are free if you live or work in London.
+Our service gives you 24/7 access to a range of digital mental health apps and other resources, most of which are free if you live, study or work in London.
 Popular apps include Be Mindful, Meditainment, My Possible Self, MyCognition PRO and tomo.
 In early 2021, we expanded our support for young people and now offer free apps, such as Feeling Good Teens and Move Mood.

 In this short guide, we’ll take you through the various Good Thinking resources and suggest five ways you can access them.
-To get a flavour of the Good Thinking service, please watch the video animation on our home page.
+To get a flavour of the Good Thinking service, please watch our video animation.
 And rest assured, we’ll continue to review our resources on a regular basis so that you have the most up-to-date information and support during the COVID-19 pandemic and beyond.

 On our home page, you can search for resources by:

 2. Get expert advice in the Good Thinking COVID-19 hub